CORONAVIRUS FAQS FOR US EMPLOYERS (UPDATED: MARCH 17, 2022)

 Employers should be aware of and comply with any local jurisdictional requirements to maintain pay and/or benefits during a period of quarantine or isolation due to COVID-19-related illness.

 An Employee Is Experiencing Mild Illness Symptoms, Such as Fever or Cough, but Has Asked to Continue Working.
 Should We Have the Employee Report to Work?

 No. Employees who are ill should not come to the workplace.
 If an employee reports to the workplace exhibiting symptoms, the employee should be isolated as soon as possible and sent home immediately.

 If the employee is not too ill to work:

-- For exempt employees, to the extent possible, employers should encourage flexible or remote working capabilities.
-Employers should work closely with exempt employees to determine if their position enables temporary remote working during the period of illness and what, if any, additional tools or technologies can assist in remote working to avoid or limit any business disruptions.
+- For exempt employees, to the extent possible, employers can encourage flexible or remote working capabilities.
+Employers should work closely with exempt employees to determine if their position enables temporary remote working during the period of illness (again, to the extent the employee is well enough to work remotely) and what, if any, additional tools or technologies can assist in remote working to avoid or limit any business disruptions.

-- For non-exempt employees, employers should review whether remote work is feasible, with particular attention to the employer’s ability to ensure continued compliance with wage-hour laws during remote work times.
-For employers who elect to permit certain non-exempt employee positions to work remotely, additional check-in procedures and oversight should be utilized to ensure productivity and compliance with timekeeping, breaks, and other federal, state and local wage-hour considerations.
-Review and implement parameters regarding tracking of employee time: monitoring proper and timely meal and rest periods (if applicable); overseeing, approving and tracking overtime; and facilitating supervisor management of employees to continue to meet business needs.
+- For non-exempt employees, employers should review whether remote work is feasible, with particular attention to the employer’s ability to ensure continued compliance with wage and hour laws during remote work times.
+For employers that elect to permit certain non-exempt employee positions to work remotely, additional check-in procedures and oversight should be used to ensure productivity and compliance with timekeeping, breaks, and other federal, state and local wage and hour considerations.
+Employers should review and implement parameters for tracking of employee time, including monitoring proper and timely meal and rest periods (if applicable); overseeing, approving and tracking overtime; and facilitating supervisor management of employees to continue to meet business needs.

 If the employee is too ill to work: